Cohen Forcing and Inner Models: Generalized Cohen Iterations

 \section{Generalized Cohen Iterations}

 We now consider the repeated application of Cohen forcing at distinct cardinals, which arises in many applications and generally appears in one of two basic forms, products and iterations.
-While products are merely a special case of iterations, they are often treated separately -- in particular, the proof of $\ZFC$-preservation for products does not generalize to all iterations, and $\ZFC$-preservation for most common iterations relies on additional factoring assumptions (progressive closure).
+While products can be considered a special case of iterations (in which the forcing at stage $\alpha$ always consists of a poset from the ground model), they are often treated separately.
+In the case of proper class products and iterations, $\ZFC$-preservation requires additional assumptions - in many `nice' cases, these take the form of factoring assumptions in which the tail forcing satisfies a progressive closure condition (details below) - but the precise formulation of these assumptions varies between products and iterations.
 We will use the ideas from previous sections to analyze a broad new class of forcing notions, iterations in which each stage consists of Cohen forcing taken from an arbitrary model intermediate between the ground model and the extension.
-These lack the progressive closure condition of many `nice' products, but nonetheless preserve $\ZFC$.
+These lack the progressive closure conditions of typical products and iterations, but nonetheless preserve $\ZFC$.
 We begin with a brief discussion of products and iterations.

 Easton's celebrated theorem on controlling the continuum function $\kappa \mapsto 2^\kappa$ for regular cardinals $\kappa$ provides a canonical example of a class product of Cohen partial orders.
 Given $\GCH$ in $V$, a class $I$ of regular cardinals, and an appropriate function $\kappa \mapsto \lambda_\kappa$ with domain $I$, the Easton product $\Pi_{\kappa\in I} \Add(\kappa,\lambda_\kappa)$ allows tight control over the continuum function on $I$ while preserving $\ZFC$.
 Preservation of $\ZFC$, especially Power Set and Replacement, are proved using a factoring property for products, namely, that for arbitrarily large $\kappa$ the product factors as $\P\times\Q$ where $\P$ is set forcing with the $\kappa^+$-c.c. and $\Q$ is $\leq\kappa$-closed (in the ground model $V$).
 In \cite{Reitz2006:Dissertation} I refer to such forcings as \emph{progressively closed products}, and crucially it is the $V$-closure of the second factor that allows us to prove preservation of Power Set and Replacement.